applecuckoo/random-stuff/README.md

 ## Is it you?

-All my commits from commit hash **bb80bc2d84edc73d9d5b945ae15e4d681df5821c** will say *Verified*.
+Most of my commits from commit hash **bb80bc2d84edc73d9d5b945ae15e4d681df5821c** will say *Verified*.
 When you click *Verified*, it will state one of the following:

 > This commit was signed with the committer’s verified signature.

-That means that I will have made a commit from my laptop or my desktop through GitHub Desktop or VS Code, as my computers both have an SSH key tied to it.
+That means that I will have made a commit from my laptop or my desktop through GitHub Desktop or VS Code, as my computers both have a key tied to it (my laptop uses an SSH key rather than a GPG key, I had SSH problems on Windows).

 Otherwise, it will say this: